 Keystone Education Yields Success

-The Keystone Education Yields Success (KEYS) Program is a collaboration between the Pennsylvania Department of Human Services( DHS) and the Pennsylvania Commission for Community Colleges.
-The KEYS Program is designed to help recipients of Temporary Assistance for Needy Families (TANF) attending Westmoreland County Community College with the successful completion of their course of study.
+The Keystone Education Yields Success (KEYS) program helps recipients of Temporary Assistance for Needy Families (TANF) attending Westmoreland County Community College with the successful completion of their course of study.

 - Referrals for academic support

 - Assistance from a Student Facilitator to help you achieve your educational goals

 - Incentives, availability based upon grant funds

 - Sign-in/sign-out each day when on campus

 - TANF recipients and Able Bodied Adults Without Dependents (ABAWD) recipients must meet the required hours each week as determined by the CAO